kacperbojakowski/final-project/02-overview/2-what-does-a-technical-writer-do/index.md

 If you ever got tired with your field's inclination toward freelancing and side projects, you can take solace in the fact that technical writers generally work under one employer: either full-time or as B2B contractors.

 Remote work is also very common, although this will vary depending on the company as well as the product.
-Software documentation fits into the home-office pattern well, but for hardware, you might have to be present on site to get hands-on experience with the product.
+Software documentation fits into the home-office pattern well, but for hardware you might have to be present on site to get hands-on experience with the product.

 [^1]: This is not to say that technical writing *isn't* or *can't be* creative.